 LFortran is a modern open-source (BSD licensed) interactive Fortran compiler built on top of LLVM.
 It can execute user’s code interactively to allow exploratory work (much like Python, MATLAB or Julia) as well as compile to binaries with the goal to run user’s code on modern architectures such as multi-core CPUs and GPUs.

-LFortran is in development (alpha stage), see below for the current status and a roadmap.
+LFortran is in development (pre-alpha stage), see below for the current status and a roadmap.

 Advantages of Fortran

 Simple, standard, fast

 Fortran is fast

 Fortran is built from the ground up to translate mathematics into simple, readable, and fast code.